jsager621/sined_control_mechanisms/config/README.md

         - MAX_NUM_LOOPS = 1, one iteration maximum, as values only applied
         - PEAK_PRICE_DEM >0, daily price of peak demand, small value of a couple cents sufficient
         - PEAK_PRICE_GEN >0, daily price of peak generation, small value of a couple cents sufficient
+        - PEAK_PRICE_SEND_ALWAYS true/false, whether a signal should be sent no matter if there is a congestion or not

     - "conditional_power"

         - MAX_NUM_LOOPS = 1, one iteration maximum, as values only applied
         - COND_POWER_THRESHOLD_kW >0, value above which extra costs apply
         - COND_POWER_ADD_COSTS >0, extra costs for power above threshold
+        - COND_POWER_SEND_ALWAYS true/false, whether a signal should be sent no matter if there is a congestion or not

 - GRID = "kerber_dorfnetz", other [pandapower grids](https://pandapower.readthedocs.io/en/latest/networks.html) possible
 - NUM_HOUSEHOLDS = 57 for "kerber_dorfnetz"